plena-logo-RedandYellow.jpg

 Who are we?

-Members of the team are undergraduate and graduate students in the Counseling and Counseling Psychology programs at Arizona State University.
+Members of the team are undergraduate and graduate students in the School of Counseling and Counseling Psychology at Arizona State University.
 All PLENA students work under the advisement of and in collaboration with Dr. Cristalís Capielo Rosario.

 Capielo Rosario, C., Mattwig, T., Hamilton, K., & Wejrowski, B. (2023).
 Conceptualizing Puerto Rican migration to the United States.
 Current Opinion in Psychology, 51, https://doi.org/10.1016/j.copsyc.2023.101584